Aircraft Mechanic

 Is there some truth to this statement?
 "The third route, but that nobody does since there is no examiner that will sign off on it, is to get hired by a small outfit as a helper, get 2 years experience, and take the trade tests."

-Asked by Chad over 10 years ago
+Asked by Chad about 11 years ago

 In my experience, no, that is not true.
 I have seen many, and when I say 'many', I mean hundreds; of people get their license going the experience route.